ttmarek/rangle-blogs/form-analytics/README.md

 Follow the instructions
 [here](https://support.google.com/analytics/answer/1032415?hl=en)
-to create a new goal:
+to create a new goal.
   1. In Goal Setup, select `Custom`.
   2. In Goal Description, enter in `Order Made` for the goal name.
   3. In Goal Description, select `Destination` for the goal type.